Habenaria triplonema: Description

 Habenaria triplonema is a tuberous, perennial herb with between two and three bright green leaves.
 The leaves are 50-90 mm long and 15-20 mm wide.
 Between eight and twenty five fragrant, greenish yellow and white flowers, 11-14 mm long and 12-16 mm wide are borne on a flowering stem 300-500 mm tall.
 The dorsal sepal is about 5 mm long and 3 mm wide and the lateral sepals are slightly wider and spread apart from each other.
 The petals are a similar size to the lateral sepals.
 The labellum has three thread-like lobes, the side lobes 12-15 mm long and often twisted, the middle lobe 6-8 mm long.
 The nectary spur is 27-32 mm long.
 Flowering occurs from February to March.

 Taxonomy and naming

 Habenaria triplonema was first formally described in 1911 by Rudolf Schlechter from a specimen collected from Port Darwin and the description was published in Repertorium specierum novarum regni vegetabilis.
+The specific epithet (triplonema) means "triple thread", referring to lobes of the labellum.
+The name Habenaria triplonema is regarded as a synonym of Habenaria ochroleuca by Plants of the World Online.